ptzivaras/PayrollSystem/ui/frontend/README.md

 # React + Vite
+Simple UI for the HR/Payroll demo backend.
+It lets you:
+- List/search/paginate employees
+- Create employees and departments
+- List payroll runs, create a run for a period, and post it
+- View payroll items for a run

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.